fiinix/fiinix.github.io/_posts/2013/05/2013-05-20-ladies-and-gentlemen-monorun.md

 date: 2013-05-20T22:23:00+00:00
 author: Carlos
 layout: post
-tags: [Gaming, Design, "Monorun!"]
+tags: [Video games, Video game development, "Monorun!"]
-category: personal
+category: Creative
 excerpt: "In which Beije and I design and make our own browser-based game."
 ---
 > Monorun! is a minimalistic game about the transience of life.
 As the nucleus of an atom, it's your purpose to stay positive for as long as you can.
 Avoid those negative electrons.